 Bodily Strength Counts

-There are some looking for CPR training at a much earlier age.
-Even nine-year-old can perform CPR if they possess the bodily strength to carry out this medical procedure.
+There are some looking for CPR training and CPR classes at a much earlier age.
+Even a nine-year-old can perform CPR if they possess the bodily strength to carry out this medical procedure.
+You shouldn’t let concerns about your own bodily strength prevent you from receiving CPR training and certification.

 Every Minute Makes a Difference